 - Handy for recording a presentation.
 Bring up your slides on the screen and use a screencasting tool to record your slides and your voice as you give presentation.

-There are tons of tools & apps.
+There are tons of tools & apps for different devices.
 These are just a few of the tried and true ones.

 - Screencastomatic – (Free and Fee) – This tools runs from a web browser window and can be used to record anything on your computer – desktop apps and web browser windows.
-There is also a beta test of a Chrome/Chromebook version.
+Works on Chromebooks now as well by simply visiting this screen recording page.
 Free account is limited to 15 minute videos, which is plenty of time for most uses.
 Closed Caption feature included with free and pro accounts.
 With the free account, the videos have a watermark.
 Mouse clicks are highlighted with a yellow circle.
 Pro account is only $18 year, with lots of additional features.
 (TUTORIALS)

 - Screencastify – (Free and Fee) Similar to Screencastomatic.
 Runs from a website and records whatever you have on the screen, both in your browser or on your desktop.
 Has extensions for Chrome & Chromebooks.
 Recording limit of 10 minutes, which is usually more than enough.
-Premium plan with longer recordings. no brand watermark and other features is $12/year.
+Premium plan with longer recordings removes the Screencastify watermark and other features is $24/year.
+Education bulk pricing.

 - Google Slides (or any other slide software) – Take screenshots of what you want to explain.
 Annotate them as needed.
-Pop them into a slidedeck.
-Put that in Present mode and turn on your screencasting app to record your audio as you go through the slides.
+Pop them into a Google Slides document (or powerpoint or other slides program).
+Put the your Slides program in Present mode and turn on your screencasting app to record your audio as you go through the slides.

-- Gyazo GIF – Gyazo can be used to create a very short screencast that loops, essentially a GIF.
+- Gyazo GIF – (Free and Fee) The free Gyazo account can be used to create a very short screencasts that loop, essentially GIFs.
 Use it to create a very quick demo or to record a few screen shots strung together.
 Kasey Bell explains Gyazo GIF in How to Make Screencast GIFs

-- Explain Everything – (Free / Fee for upgrades) An iPad whiteboard app that lets you write and draw and record what you’re doing.
+- Explain Everything – (Free and Fee) An iPad whiteboard app that lets you write and draw and record what you’re doing.

-- EduCreations – (Free / Fee for upgrades) iPad app that helps you capture screenshots, annotate them and record your voice.
+- EduCreations – (Free and Fee) iPad app that helps you capture screenshots, annotate them and record your voice.
 Great for students to show their work to you.
 And for instructors to record help files and lessons for students.

 - Airserver and Reflector – Try out a free trial of these tools for broadcasting and recording from your iPad

 - ScreenLeap – Share your screen with others.
 Very handy for troubleshooting a problem on a remote computer.
-Free account limits your sessions to 2 other people and up to 30 minutes.
+Free account limits your sessions to 8 other people and up to 1 hour a day.
 Pro accounts available.

 - Explore some of the articles and tools.